GPSS: ASSIGN (Parameter "Metadata")

+ASSIGN : ASSIGN Blocks are used to place or modify a value in a Transaction Parameter.

+Examples

+Barber shop

 The following example, taken from Simulation using GPSS, is the "Hello world!" of GPSS and will illustrate the main concepts.

 The aim is to simulate one day of operation of a barber shop.
 Customers arrive in a random constant flow, enter the shop, queue if the barber is busy, get their hair cut on a first-come first-served basis, and then leave the shop.
 We wish to know the average and maximum waiting line, as well as the number of customers.